-- Avatar The Last Airbender: Katara meets the man who murdered her mother, and after seeing what a sad, pathetic wretch he's become since then to the point that he's even begging her to kill his own mother in exchange, and Lampshading it with a mini-"The Reason You Suck" Speech she lets him live with the knowledge that she will never forgive him for what he did to her and her family and that he's already living out a Fate Worse Than Death.
+- Avatar: The Last Airbender: Katara tracks down the man who murdered her mother, and after seeing what a pathetic wretch he's become since then, to the point that he's even begging her to kill his own mother in exchange, and lampshading it with a mini-"The Reason You Suck" Speech, she lets him live with the knowledge that she will never forgive him for what he did to her and her family and that he's already living out a Fate Worse than Death.

-- Ben 10: In one episode, after Kevin went around committing crimes and placing the blame on Ben, they end up in a showdown on a bridge.
+- In one episode of the original series, after Kevin went around committing crimes and placing the blame on Ben, they end up in a showdown on a bridge.
 At one point, Kevin shifts back to his normal human form on accident and is completely at Ben's mercy, who is still using Fourarms.
-It seems like he's about to crush his skull with a well placed fist or two but instead hits right next to him before walking away, stating that he was never worth killing.
-This however, doesn't end up going well for him as he ends up needing to be saved by the guy who's been hunting him down the entire time due to Kevin's rage at being told this causing him to go One-Winged Angel.
+It seems like he's about to crush his skull with a well-placed fist or two but instead hits right next to him before walking away, remarking that Kevin's not worth it and never was.
+This, however, doesn't end up going well for him as he ends up needing to be saved by the guy who's been hunting him down the entire time due to Kevin's rage and hatred at being told this causing him to go One-Winged Angel.

 - Used in Futurama, except not with killing.
 Zoidberg teaches Cubert that the best way to avoid an ass-kicking is to pitifully grovel at the feet of a bully.
 It works surprisingly well.